 Sony\’s New Galaxy Smartphones And Phones With Physical Home Button 2019

-That might’ve been a clever idea on an essential level, at any rate not many game authorities put trust in Sony’s new thing.
+That might’ve been a brilliant idea on a fundamental level; at any rate, not many game authorities put trust in Sony’s new thing.
 It’s a pretty big problem if you’re trying to sell a phone for gaming, but no one is interested in making games for it!
 Sony isn’t the only company to struggle with a new idea.
 Take a look at Samsung’s Smart Scroll, Air View, and Galaxy Beam.
 They all looked great in the ads and would’ve been fantastic had they worked as intended.
 But that just wasn’t the case.

 Samsung Galaxy X 4 Home Button Settings